pouya-haghi/ACiS/README.md

 # Hardware Software Co-Design for Application-Level In-Switch/Near-Switch Processing

 This repository contains codebase for different types of advanced computing in the network (in or close to switches) using reconfigurable devices (FPGAs) that are useful for machine learning (ML) and HPC applications.
 Part of this repository is based on the paper "FLASH: FPGA-Accelerated Smart Switches with GCN Case Study" published in [ICS'23](https://dl.acm.org/doi/abs/10.1145/3577193.3593739).
-FLASH is a programmable look-aside accelerator for ML and HPC applications that can be embedded into, or attached to, existing communication switches without significantly hampering throughput.
+FLASH is a programmable stateful accelerator for ML and HPC applications that can be embedded into, or attached to, existing communication switches without significantly hampering throughput.
 This repository also contains codebase for running MPI collectives and examples of fused collectives.

 For in-switch computing, our accelerator is placed in the [NetFPGA-PLUS](https://github.com/NetFPGA/NetFPGA-PLUS) pipeline on an FPGA (FPGA-integrated-into-switch, FiS).
 For near-switch computing, an FPGA is attached to existing switches (FPGA-attached-switch, FaS).
 We use [CloudLab](https://www.cloudlab.us/) infrastructure for this case.
 Our accelerator is integrated into VNx networking kernel.
 For both cases, we use Alveo U280 FPGA boards.
 Our approach serves as an initial effort to enable application-level programmable packet processing within in-switch computing infrastructures.

+## Repository Structure
 Here is the structure of this repository:

 ~~~